 Remember When Ramen Cost Twenty Cents?

 Well, then, you’re stuck in the eighties, sweeties.
-You can still find packages of Ramen in the grocery store for 4 for a dollar on a good day, but in 2017 there’s an entire Ramen industry in the food world!
+You can still find packages of Ramen in the grocery store for 4 for a dollar on a good day, but now there’s an entire Ramen industry in the food world!
 Everyone is crazy for it and restaurants have come up with clever ways to present it so they can charge you ten bucks (at least)!

 I thought I was really working it and wild when I added a whisked egg to my pennies-per-serving package of soup, but apparently that’s far too basic these days.
 It’s now a gourmet concoction that’s actually very good when gussied up.
 It’s comparable to Pho that we enjoy from our favorite Vietnamese place, but a different texture and broth.

 Here are some reviews and pictures from Hanabi Ramen and Izakaya in Fort Worth if you’re interested in sampling some good Ramen.
 I still get this feeling there’s a chef in the kitchen snickering when he adds that bag of twenty-five cent noodles to our ritzy-priced dish….

 Salad in a Jar…I don’t get it

 Salad in a jar is hot, hot, hot on Pinterest.
 There’s an entire hierarchy of women who excel at stuffing salad in a jar and squeal with delight when a new combination comes along.
 The golden rule of layering salad in a jar – keep the dressing away from the lettuce.
 Hmmm.
 I don’t really get it – why not just make a salad in a bowl and save washing the jar?
 If it’s for ease of carrying, then Tupperware seems to make a little more sense.
 Not feelin’ it.